-\Annual average has been decreasing.
-The highest number of claims occurred in 1995, 1997, 1998, and 1999.
+^{}Annual average claims have been decreasing.
+The highest number of claims occurred in 1995, 1997, 1998, and 1999. !

-Third Party Claims Comparison
+Third-Party Claims Comparison

-On occasion, contamination (vapor and/or liquid) from a release migrates off site onto neighboring properties.
+On occasion, contamination (vapor and/or liquid) from a release migrates off-site onto neighboring properties.
 When this migration occurs, there is the potential for damages to an innocent third party.